barryclark/jekyll-now/_posts/2018-03-10-Raspberry-Pi-Based-Music-Server.md

 * Stream from iTunes on my laptop via AirPort Express
 * Upload all my music to a free Google Play account, then stream via a Google Chromecast Audio
 * Connect iPod Classic to hifi via a dedicated docking station

-The main problem with all of these is the glitchiness of the streaming - they will work intermittently or not at all.
+* Stream from Spotify via a Google Chromecast Audio

+There main problems with these approaches are:
+* Streaming dropouts - very annoying!
+* Having to use laptop to control music playback
+* Spotify is great, but has a lot of gaps

 **The Solution**
-Use a Raspberry Pi
+Use a Raspberry Pi.

 ***Ingredients***
 * 1 x Raspberry Pi